-The Cellar is a café in the centre of Godalming which is open to everyone, with the principle objective of providing a caring and friendly meeting place for disadvantaged and vulnerable people in the community.
+The Cellar – now renamed the Cellar Camino Cafe – has moved from Crown Court to the Burys and is located in the walkway between the CAB and Waverley’s offices – in fact we are in Waverley’s old staff cafe.
+We are open to everyone, with the principle objective of providing a caring and friendly meeting place for disadvantaged and vulnerable people in the community.
 Everyone is welcome without discrimination or judgement, and the cost of food and drink is kept at an affordable level.

 For those who may have mental health problems or learning difficulties, or who are socially isolated, depressed or emotionally stressed, the Cellar is a safe haven.
 By being welcomed and treated with care and concern, people find a sense of belonging to an extended family, where joys and sorrows are shared.
 The Cellar has always provided a listening ear and a prayerful support to all.
 It has been found that over time, through acceptance and increased self-esteem, those who have led broken lives can become more purposeful and better integrated into the community.